MarlonMueller/stable-baselines3-contrib/README.md

 conda create -n safetyWrappers python=3.8 source activate safetyWrappers
 ```
+Anaconda is only an example.
 Note that not all required packages are available in conda or conda-forge channels.
 ```
 pip3 install -r requirements.txt
 ```